stereoIII6/fraxio_framework/WhitePaper.md

 ## Sport Bets

-The PYE Token can be used for betting by creating 2 PYE tokens and anchoring them into a PYE bet contract. depending on the games outcome the winning pye token holder will then recieve the prize pool.
-Event results can be displayed on the token and eEvent scores can be used to trigger animations.
+The PYE Token can be used for betting by creating 2 PYE tokens and anchoring them into a PYE bet contract.
+Depending on the game's outcome, the winning PYE token holder will then recieve the prize pool.
+Event results can be displayed on the token and event scores can be used to trigger animations.

 ```
 Example:
-There is a UFC Fight and 2 PYE Tokens (1 for
+There is a UFC Fight and 2 PYE tokens (1 for
-each Fighter) were Fractionized to 1 Million
+each fighter) were fractionized to 1 million
-Tokens each.
+tokens each.
 The token sale can determine the
-betting odds or oracle odds can be included.
+betting odds, or oracle odds can be included.
 The holders of the winning token share the
 prize pool.
 ```

 ## Trading Signals

-The PYE Token can be utilized as trading Signal Token that aqquires Real Time Oracle Data and transforms chosen Price Feeds into visual Output of buying and selling oppurtunities on a chosen currency pair.
+The PYE token can be utilized as a trading signal token that aquires real-time oracle data and transforms chosen price feeds into visual output of buying and selling oppurtunities on a chosen currency pair.
 It can even trigger external functions and perform a transaction if approved.

-## Dynamic Art

-The PYE Editor is a way to allow artist, designers and all types of creatives to design new Forms of digital Art that have yet to be discovered.
-The tokens can interact with oracle information reflecting live real world data.
-Futhermore we can add verifiable random data to each layer making each PYE token completly unique.

 ## NFT Games

 The NFT Gaming Space can utilize all types of digital interactive assets.
-Players Rank Health ...,  can all be stored and visualized by a PYE Token Levels, Items, Rankings all can be stored as PYE Asset and even display Real Time Game Data or Real Word Oracle Data.
+Players rank, health, levels, items, etc. can all be stored and visualized as a PYE Asset, and even display real-time game data or real-word oracle data.

 ## Collectibles

-Sports Tradingcards are a good example how Real world data can be utilized in Collectibles.
-The Player Image and stats can simply be pegged to Real World Oracle Sports Results Feeds of this very Player.
-It could as well display his latest post on social media.
+Sports trading cards are a good example how real-world data can be utilized in collectibles.
+An athlete's image and stats can simply be pegged to real-world sports results feeds.
+It could also display his/her latest post on social media.

 ## Memes

-The Blockchain space has a deeply rooted Meme Culture attached to it.
-Some Memes are so Spot On that they are simply priceless.
-Memes are going to come alive with the PYE token and can be fed with external data feeds to keep the Meme burning hot.
+The Blockchain space has a deeply rooted meme culture attached to it.
+Some memes are so ubiquitous that they are simply priceless.
+Memes are going to come alive with the PYE token and can be fed with external data feeds to keep the meme burning hot.

 ```
 Example:
-There is a Meme of a Politician and his
+There is a meme of a politician and his
-last Tweet gets displayed in a Speech Bubble.
+last tweet gets displayed in a speech bubble.
 ```

 ## Music Albums

-The Pye Token can be utilized as Music Medium.
-It secures your Media and only makes ist accessible to users of the child FRX Token.
-It can display Videos and store wav. and .aiff quality sound formats.
+The Pye Token can be utilized as music medium.
+It secures your media and only makes it accessible to owners of the child FRX Token.
+It can display videos and store .wav and .aiff quality sound formats.
 The data you upload is immutable and its acces restricted exactly like the token.
 You can add programmable functionalities to the album that react to real time data.